chris03-dev/flathill-x64/README.md

 This is an amateur hobby project about a compiler for "flathill".

-"flathill" is a high-level programming language.
+"flathill" is a high-level programming language, with a focus on minimal data typing, and granular control of low-level concepts.
 It aims to be compatible with the C x64 [Windows](https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=vs-2019) and [Linux](https://courses.cs.washington.edu/courses/cse378/10au/sections/Section1_recap.pdf) calling conventions.
 Its compiler is built with C++, and its output is used as assembly input for [flat assembler](flatassembler.net).

 Its compiler is currently in a very early stage, so it should NOT be considered a real development tool as of yet.